FrankGoortani/sift/README.md

 # SIFT - Code Knowledge Graph Builder

+> **⚠️ Project Status: No Longer Maintained**
+>
+> This project is no longer actively maintained.
+For similar functionality, please consider using these actively maintained alternatives:
+>
+> - [Aider](https://github.com/paul-gauthier/aider) - A command-line tool that lets you pair program with GPT-3.5/GPT-4
+> - [Cline](https://github.com/SaoudMuradi/cline) - A powerful AI coding assistant that helps you write, edit, and understand code
+>
+> Thank you to everyone who has contributed to and used this project.

 ## Overview

 Code Knowledge Graph Builder is an experimental tool designed to construct a knowledge graph from a code repository.
 This tool analyzes the structure of the repository, identifies code APIs, patterns, anti-patterns, and dependencies, and generates Markdown files that summarize these findings.
 The system then aggregates these summaries, bubbling up the information through the directory hierarchy to create a comprehensive knowledge graph.